Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: Generalizations and extensions

 \subsection{Connection to the back-projection algorithm}

-The back-projection algorithm is based on the idea that the perturbed and background operators differ only in the lower order term, so that their difference should approximate $q$.
-Using the reduced models and replacing $VQ$ with $V_0Q_0$, the difference is approximated by the operator $\mathcal{Q}$ \be A_q -A_0 \approx \mathcal{Q} \ee where \be \mathcal{Q} w =V_0 {Q}_0 (T-T_0)\int (V_0 {Q}_0)^* w .\ee Recall that $V_0Q_0$ is the row vector of orthogonalized background solutions.
+The back-projection algorithm is based on the idea that the perturbed and background operators differ only in the lower order term, so that their difference should approximate $p$.
+Using the reduced models and replacing $VQ$ with $V_0Q_0$, the difference is approximated by the operator $\mathcal{P}$ \be A_p -A_0 \approx \mathcal{P} \ee where \be \mathcal{P} w =V_0 {Q}_0 (T-T_0)\int (V_0 {Q}_0)^* w .\ee Recall that $V_0Q_0$ is the row vector of orthogonalized background solutions.
 Here $T$ and $T_0$ are obtained via data matching conditions, for example via time-domain matching, or the frequency matching as described above.

-To see how this relates to Lippmann Schwinger, suppose that one uses the {\it operator} approximation (\ref{eq:backprim}) for $q$ and replaces the right hand side of (\ref{eq:oper}) with $\langle u_0, \mathcal{Q}\uu \rangle$.
+To see how this relates to Lippmann Schwinger, suppose that one uses the {\it operator} approximation (\ref{eq:backprim}) for $p$ and replaces the right hand side of (\ref{eq:oper}) with $\langle u_0, \mathcal{P}\uu \rangle$.
 We get that

-from othogonality of the basis.
+from orthogonality of the basis.
 At the same time, the left hand side of (\ref{eq:oper}) is since the ROM matches the data exactly.
 By definition, $b_0^*M_0^{-1}b_0$ and $b^*M^{-1}b$ are the norms of projections of $g$ on $V_0$ and $V$ respectively, which should become close as the dimension grows, that is, we expect that We then obtain

 from (\ref{rhsplugin}) and (\ref{blim}).
 Thus we have that, modulo (\ref{blim}), (\ref{eq:backprim}) satisfies the part of system (\ref{eq:oper}) corresponding to $F_0(\lambda_j)-F(\lambda_j)$ for $j=1,\ldots, m$.
-Hence the system (\ref{eq:oper}) would be valid for $\lambda_j,\bar\lambda_j$, $j=1,\ldots,m$ if we replace $q$ with its operator approximation (\ref{eq:backprim}).
+Hence the system (\ref{eq:oper}) would be valid for $\lambda_j,\bar\lambda_j$, $j=1,\ldots,m$ if we replace $p$ with its operator approximation (\ref{eq:backprim}).
 The extension to the derivative data in the real case can be obtained via limiting transition.
-In summary, the operator $\mathcal{Q}$ essentially satisfies the Lippmann-Schwinger-Lanczos equation.
+In summary, the operator $\mathcal{P}$ essentially satisfies the Lippmann-Schwinger-Lanczos equation.

 The back projection algorithm extracts a scalar version of (\ref{eq:backprim}) in a natural way.
 Indeed, the simplest back projection reconstruction step is to take

 It can be show that the probing function (\ref{eq:backprimMark}) uses approximations of $\delta(x-x')$ on the solution snapshot space.
 Thanks to Conjecture~\ref{conj:1}, this can be defined via projection